-Cumberland Valley might be a go-to spot for outdoor adventures, but don’t leave without exploring the downtown areas of Mechanicsburg, Carlisle and Camp Hill.
-From specialty shops and art galleries to historical museums and immersive workshops, Cumberland Valley is the perfect place to tap your deep interest in history, indulge your artistic side, or flex your shopping muscles.
+Cumberland Valley might be a go-to spot for outdoor adventures, but don’t leave without exploring the downtown areas of Mechanicsburg, Carlisle, and Camp Hill.
+From specialty shops and art galleries to historical museums, Cumberland Valley is the perfect place to tap your deep interest in history, indulge your artistic side, or flex your shopping muscles.
 Our welcoming storefronts -- combined with great customer service and Cumberland Valley’s hometown friendliness -- will remind you of the joys to travel and make your #WeekendEasy excursion one to remember.

 Whether you’re eager to window shop or gallery hop, there’s something for every taste and temperament in historic downtown Carlisle.

 In the mood for some antique shopping?
-From signed first-edition books for 25 cents to Tiffany lamps, there’s something for every preference and price point.
+From signed first-edition books to Tiffany lamps, there’s something for every preference and price point.
 Antiques on Hanover is a good starting point.
-Throughout the 7,000-square-foot store, you’ll notice a definite emphasis on 1820s to 1920s formal furniture.
-For a bit of everything, try Bedford Street Antiques with 24,000 sq. ft. of space displaying antiques from over 100 vendors.
+Throughout the 7,000-square-foot store, you’ll notice a definite emphasis on the 1820s to 1920s formal furniture.
+For a bit of everything, try Bedford Street Antiques, with 24,000 sq. ft. of space displaying antiques from over 100 vendors.

-The bargain hunting doesn’t end there, with 8 antique stores both downtown and nearby.
-Start your day at the Northgate Antique Mall, which features vintage collectibles like coins, glass and jewelry from more than 70 vendors.
+The bargain-hunting doesn’t end there, with numerous downtown and nearby antique stores.
+Start your day at the Northgate Antique Mall, which features vintage collectibles like coins, glass, and jewelry from more than 70 vendors.
 Then head to the Carlisle Antique Mall, housed in a recently-restored 1920's building.
 You'll spend hours exploring the abundance of items in this 35,000-square-foot space.

-Art fans, take note: Carlisle is home to several galleries featuring arts across all types of mediums.
-The Carlisle Arts Learning Center, The Garden Gallery and Nancy Stamm’s Galleria all offer hand-crafted items and a variety of artwork by local artists.
-The American Artisan Gallery, located on Hanover Street, is a go-to spot for viewing ceramics, glass, jewelry and fine art.
+Art fans, take note: Carlisle is home to several galleries featuring art across all types of mediums.
+The Carlisle Arts Learning Center, The Garden Gallery, and Nancy Stamm’s Galleria all offer hand-crafted items and a variety of artwork by local artists.
+The American Artisan Gallery, located on Hanover Street, is a go-to spot for viewing ceramics, glass, jewelry, and fine art.
 Hidden off the beaten path, Earth Artisan & Outfitter specializes in earth-based and nature-inspired fine art & photography.
 This small shop is big on connecting people to the planet and to each other and is well worth a visit.

-You can also find the crossroads of art, fashion and food all along the downtown streets of Carlisle.
-Find trendy clothing and accessories at stores like the clothesVine, Miss Ruth’s Time Bomb, Pat Craig Studios and Marjorie’s Gems and other unique items at History on High, Whistlestop Bookshop and Georgie Lou’s Retro Candy.
+You can also find the crossroads of art, fashion, and food all along the downtown streets of Carlisle.
+Find trendy clothing and accessories at stores like the clothesVine, Miss Ruth’s Time Bomb, Pat Craig Studios, Marjorie’s Gems, and Sanctuary Boutique, and other unique items at History on High, Whistlestop Bookshop, Georgie Lou’s Retro Candy, and Gilded Door Pantry.

-Stay for dinner and select from 30 restaurants in downtown Carlisle featuring flavors from around the world including Spanish, Japanese, Italian, English, Belgian and more.
+Stay for dinner and select from 20 restaurants in downtown Carlisle featuring worldwide flavors, including Indian, Japanese, Mexican, English, Belgian, and more.

 Brush Up on Your History in Downtown Mechanicsburg

-While downtown Mechanicsburg is home to many shops and restaurants, the main appeal comes in the form of historical experiences and architecture.
+While downtown Mechanicsburg is home to many shops and restaurants, the main appeal comes from historical experiences and architecture.

-The historical tour doesn’t end there.
-Swing by the Stationmaster’s House for a look at what it was like to live in 19th century Mechanicsburg.
+Then, swing by the Stationmaster’s House to look at what it was like to live in 19th-century Mechanicsburg.
 Built in 1866 and listed on the National Register of Historic Places, this preserved home was originally built for George Zacharias, stationmaster at the time.

 Also preserved by the Mechanicsburg Museum Association is the

-If you’re in a shopping mood, stroll the downtown and pop in and out of artisan and specialty shops including Hershey Violins, Potomac Bead Company, Just Clogs, Civil War & More, The Rosemary House, RecordSmith, Glitz Soap Co., and a selection of home décor and antique stores.
+If you’re in a shopping mood, stroll downtown and pop in and out of artisan and specialty shops, including Civil War & More, The Rosemary House, RecordSmith, Glitz Soap Co., and a selection of home décor and antique stores.

 Specialty Shops in Downtown Camp Hill

-Kick off your girls’ getaway weekend with some shopping.
-Creative Elegance Boutique is a go-to shop for just about anything, whether it be premium denim, special occasion pieces or statement jewelry pieces.
+Kick off your getaway weekend with some shopping.
 For a timeless ensemble, pop into Little Black Dress and sift through sophisticated yet understated women’s clothing that is both comfortable and chic.
 When it’s time to pick out the final accessory, Meeka Fine Jewelry has custom-made jewelry designed by local artisans.
-Stop by One Good Woman for a vast selection of coffees and teas, as well as gifts and home décor.
+Stop by One Good Woman for a vast selection of coffees, teas, gifts, and home décor.
 Blooms by Vickrey is way more than a flower shop with a boutique showroom full of home décor.

 With so much shopping, you’re bound to work up an appetite.
 Satisfy your sweet tooth at Pennsylvania Bakery—a full-line bakery selling decadent cakes, cupcakes, cheesecakes, and more.
 Order a cup of Joe at Cornerstone Coffeehouse for a late afternoon caffeine boost, chow down on a healthy salad or hearty sandwich, or cool down with some ice cream.
 There’s even an outdoor patio to take in the nice weather.
-You can also grab an authentic dinner at Dolce Vita Italian Restaurant or Cedars Restaurant featuring Lebanese fare, and The Watershed Pub, focusing on sustainably sourced seafood from the Chesapeake Bay watershed.
+You can also grab an authentic dinner at Dolce Vita Italian Restaurant, Cedars Restaurant featuring Lebanese fare, and The Watershed Pub, focusing on sustainably sourced seafood from the Chesapeake Bay watershed.